ankit-rathi/Data-AI-Visual-Notebook/chapters/03_The_Decision_Intelligence_Loop.md

 **Transition to the Next Chapter**

-While the Decision Intelligence Loop explains how organizations convert observations into decisions and learning, operating this loop requires reliable systems for storing and organizing data.
-The next chapter explores how data infrastructure enables organizations to manage the information needed for analysis and decision making.
+The Decision Intelligence Loop explains how organizations convert observations into better decisions over time.
+But the loop begins with something fundamental: an understanding of the environment being observed.
+The next chapter explores how organizations model reality so that it can be measured and represented as data.

 ---